StationPlaylist.com

 Why is there a delay in the Mic audio when using the Mic button?

-By default, Studio records the Mic audio from the soundcards recording device digitally, optionally processes the audio using compressor/limiter DSP plugins, and then outputs the audio to the soundcards output device via Windows DirectSound.
-The recording and output stages require buffering to prevent stuttering in the audio playback.
-At the default settings, the output Buffer Size is 500ms and the input Buffer Size is 100ms, so the delay is at least 600ms.
-On super fast PC's which have no other applications running, it can be possible to use an output Buffer Size of 200ms and an input Buffer Size of 75ms.
-This reduces the delay to roughly a quarter of a second.
+Studio records the Mic audio from the soundcards recording device digitally, optionally processes the audio using compressor/limiter DSP plugins, and then outputs the audio to the soundcards output device via Windows DirectSound.
+DirectSound requires buffering to prevent stuttering in the audio playback.
+At the default settings, the output Buffer Size is 500ms and the input Buffer Size is 175ms, so the delay is at least 675ms.
+On super fast PC's which have no other applications running, and certain soundcards, it may be possible to use an output Buffer Size of 200ms and an input Buffer Size of 125ms, but that is still too high for monitoring in headphones.

 Back to the Top